GodswillEdet/Blog/README.md

 # Blog
-A Complete Blog Website made with - Python(Django), Bootstap and SQLite.
+A Complete Crud Blog made with - Python(Django), Bootstap and SQLite3.